 If you're going to be happiest with vintage decals and stripes, create a budget and compare prices to make sure you're not getting fooled.
 If you're more excited about getting that monster on the road, by all means, don't interrupt your own pleasure by waiting around to find the perfect shade or nick-free racing stripe.
 Remembering to stay out of the money pit is, in this instance, just as important as remembering why you came to the hobby in the first place.

-For more information on classic cars, check out the links on the next page.
+For more information on classic cars, check out the links below.